Standardization: Effects on consumers

-Effect on technology
+Effects on technology

 Much like the effect on consumers, the effect of standardization on technology and innovation is mixed.
 Meanwhile, the various links between research and standardization have been identified, also as a platform of knowledge transfer and translated into policy measures (e.g. WIPANO).

 Increased adoption of a new technology as a result of standardization is important because rival and incompatible approaches competing in the marketplace can slow or even kill the growth of the technology (a state known as market fragmentation).
 The shift to a modularized architecture as a result of standardization brings increased flexibility, rapid introduction of new products, and the ability to more closely meet individual customer's needs.

 The negative effects of standardization on technology have to do with its tendency to restrict new technology and innovation.
 Standards shift competition from features to price because the features are defined by the standard.
 The degree to which this is true depends on the specificity of the standard.
 Standardization in an area also rules out alternative technologies as options while encouraging others.

+Effects on markets

+The European Commission states that standardisation supports the free movement of goods and services, which is a major component of the European single market:

+Standards produce significant positive economic effects, for example by promoting economic interpenetration on the internal market and encouraging the development of new and improved products or markets and improved supply conditions.
+Standards thus normally increase competition and lower output and sales costs, benefiting economies as a whole and consumers in particular.